--AT 1.2 MHZ, the HVT is 0.21: 1 cm is nearly 5 HVT, and intensity is reduced by almost 25, or by factor 3^2 (ie ~ 3%). -AT 1.6 MHz, the HVT is 0.11 cm : 1 cm is about 9HVT, and intensity is reduced by 2^9 , or by factor of 512 (ie ~ 0.9%) remains.
-THE STETHOSCOPE The act of listening sounds with a stethoscope is called mediate auscultation or usually just auscultation.
+- -AT 0.8 MHz, the HVT is 0.34 cm, there for 1 cm is about 3 HVT and intensity is reduced by 2^3 , or by factor 8 (ie \sim 12% remains). - -AT 1.2 MHZ, the HVT is 0.21: 1 cm is nearly 5 HVT, and intensity is reduced by almost 25, or by factor 3^2 (ie $\sim 3\%$). - -AT 1.6 MHz, the HVT is 0.11 cm : 1 cm is about 9HVT, and intensity is reduced by 2^9 , or by factor of 512 (ie \sim 0.9%) remains.

+THE STETHOSCOPE

+The act of listening sounds with a stethoscope is called mediate auscultation or usually just auscultation.

 The main parts of a modern stethoscope are bell, which is either open or closed by a thin diaphragm, the tubing and the earpieces.

 The open bell is an impedance matcher between the skin and the air and accumulates sounds from the contacted area.
 The skin under the open bell behaves like a diaphragm.
 The skin diaphragm has a natural resonant frequency at which it most effectively transmits sound; it is possible to enhance the sound range of interest by changing the bell size and varying the pressure of the bell against the skin and the skin tension.

 A low frequency heart murmur will appear to go away if the stethoscope is pressed hard against the skin.

 A closed bell is merely a bell with a diaphragm of known resonant frequency, usually high, that tunes out-low frequency sound, it is resonant frequency is controlled by the same factors that control the frequency of the open bell pressed against the skin.
 The closed bell stethoscope is primarily used for listening to lung sounds, which are of higher frequency ranges of heart and lung sounds.